 Edibles and medibles are edible goods that have been infused with cannabis extracts.
-They are commonly-baked goods such as cookies and brownies, but can also be flavored drinks, breads, candies and more.
+They are commonly baked goods such as cookies and brownies, but can also be flavoured drinks, breads, candies and more.
 Edibles have a slower effect than other delivery methods since the cannabinoids first must be absorbed through the digestive system.

 Cannabis flowers are the hairy, sticky, crystal-covered bits that are harvested and dried to be used as medication.
 When they are allowed to be fertilized by male plants, these flowers will produce cannabis seeds.
 If not, they will continue to produce the resin that contains active cannabinoids until they are harvested or begin to die.